inducer/relate/doc/misc.rst

     poetry install

-In order to use the ``relate`` comand, you need to activate the virtualenv that was created::
+In order to use the ``relate`` command, you need to activate the virtualenv that was created::

     source ~/path/to/relate/checkout/.venv/bin/activate